CLEMENT ROBERT CARMICHAEL WALLWORTH

 His sister Margaret was also religiously inclined and married a Methodist missionary to South India in 1933.

-Thanks to Dave Ellis of West Kirby Museum Research Group who has also researched the family as part of his work on the houses in Mostyn Avenue and nearby roads.
+Thanks to Dave Smith of West Kirby Museum Research Group who has also researched the family as part of his work on the houses in Mostyn Avenue and nearby roads.

 Birth: 25 Sep 1898 at Liverpool Road, Formby, Lancashire